thatdevgirl/woocommerce-tiered-flat-rate/wc-tiered-shipping/readme.txt

 2. Screenshot of the "Tiered Shipping" settings screen.

 == Changelog ==

+= 3.0 =
+* Tested plugin on v4.9.
+* Updated code style to better adhere to WordPress code standards.
+* [NEW FEATURE!]
+Added functionality to toggle the settings form based on whether the shipping method is enabled.
+* [NEW FEATURE!]
+Plugin automatically deactivates if the WooCommerce plugin is deactivated.
+* [TWEAK] Updating ordering and language of the admin form.

 = 2.6 =
 * [FIX] No longer count virtual products when calculating shipping fee.
 (Thank you idpaterson!)